-- 4.2.1 The University is committed to fair and equitable treatment of eligible employees who wish to grieve qualifying adverse employment actions.
+4.2.1 The University is committed to fair and equitable treatment of eligible employees who wish to grieve qualifying adverse employment actions.
 Full-time staff employees who have completed their probationary periods may grieve two aspects of an adverse employment action under this policy.
 First, staff members may grieve the decision of a supervisor to take adverse employment action on the grounds that the decision was based on incorrect conclusions of fact.
-Second, if the action is a formal corrective action, then the staff member may also grieve the severity of the corrective action taken. - 4.2.2 The staff member must show by clear and convincing evidence that the factual basis for adverse employment action was materially untrue or that the corrective action decision was arbitrary and capricious or unsupported by substantial evidence.
+Second, if the action is a formal corrective action, then the staff member may also grieve the severity of the corrective action taken.

+4.2.2 The staff member must show by clear and convincing evidence that the factual basis for adverse employment action was materially untrue or that the corrective action decision was arbitrary and capricious or unsupported by substantial evidence.
 A presumption of validity attaches to the decision maker's action and the burden of proof rests with the staff member grieving the action.

-Printed On: October 25, 2018

-- 4.2.3 At any stage of the grievance process, either party may request mediation to resolve a potential grievance.
+4.2.3 At any stage of the grievance process, either party may request mediation to resolve a potential grievance.
 Mediation will only occur if both parties willingly agree to participate.
 Mediation is a free service offered to all staff.
-If resolution is not reached through mediation, the grievant may withdraw the grievance or engage in the grievance process as outlined in this policy. - 4.2.4 UVU's Associate Vice President of Human Resources (AVPHR) is responsible to coordinate staff grievances in accordance with this policy.
-If the AVPHR has a conflict or is otherwise not available, a designee of the AVPHR may serve in this role. - 4.2.5 If a staff member receives a decision at any step of the grievance process and does not ask for further review of the grievance within the specified time limit, that particular grievance will be closed, with no additional internal grievance or appeal options. - 4.2.6 A proposed resolution of a grievance that involves an exception to a university policy requires review by the Office of General Counsel and approval of the AVPHR and the supervising vice president (or the President if the grievance is based on an action by a vice president). - 4.2.7 Information disclosed by a staff member during a grievance process shall be treated as confidential as long as it does not interfere with the University's legal obligations, including any obligation to investigate allegations of misconduct and to take corrective action. - 4.2.8 No member of the university community may retaliate against any staff member for initiating the grievance process in good faith or for honestly participating in the grievance process as a witness, termination grievance panel member, or otherwise. - 4.2.9 All documents, records, recordings, and information associated with the staff grievance process are designated as protected in accordance with the Utah Government Records and Management Act (GRAMA).
+If resolution is not reached through mediation, the grievant may withdraw the grievance or engage in the grievance process as outlined in this policy.

+4.2.4 UVU's Vice President of People and Culture is responsible for coordinating staff grievances in accordance with this policy.
+If the Vice President of People and Culture has a conflict or is otherwise not available, a designee of the Vice President of People and Culture may serve in this role.

+4.2.5 If a staff member receives a decision at any step of the grievance process and does not ask for further review of the grievance within the specified time limit, that particular grievance will be closed with no additional internal grievance or appeal options.

+4.2.6 A proposed resolution of a grievance that involves an exception to a university policy requires review by the Office of General Counsel and approval of the Vice President of People and Culture and the supervising vice president (or the President if the grievance is based on an action by a vice president).

+4.2.7 Information disclosed by a staff member during a grievance process shall be treated as confidential as long as it does not interfere with the University's legal obligations, including any obligation to investigate allegations of misconduct and to take corrective action.

+4.2.8 No member of the university community may retaliate against any staff member for initiating the grievance process in good faith or for honestly participating in the grievance process as a witness, termination grievance panel member, or otherwise.

+4.2.9 All documents, records, recordings, and information associated with the staff grievance process are designated as protected in accordance with the Utah Government Records and Management Act (GRAMA).